 Before the procedure, you may be asked to change into an examination gown for your comfort, and to ensure clothing does not affect the imaging.
 You may also be asked to remove jewellery, eye-glasses and any metal objects that might interfere with the imaging.

-The procedure usually takes up to 60 minutes, including time waiting in the department after the procedure.
+The CT Virtual Colonoscopy scan usually takes up to 60 minutes, including time waiting in the department after the procedure.

 You may feel the urge to empty your bowel.
 It is likely you will pass a certain amount of air, and you will be taken to the bathroom immediately after the procedure.